OFFERED BY CARLSON MARITIME TRAVEL- YOUR CUBA CONNECTION

 Day 3 Mar 10th: (B,L,D)

 After breakfast we begin our day with a walking tour of Old Havana, a UNESCO WORLD HERITAGE SITE.
 During our talking tour we will visit an unwed mothers convent where the government supports unwed mothers for the first 18 months of the infant's life.
 We will make donations of hand knitted infants caps.
 Our guide will show us a vintage pharmacy, a chocolate museum, the original aqua-duct system, famous art and sculprure, where Ernest Hemingway lived in town and many other architectural and historical highlights in this UNESCO WORLD HERITAGE SITE, Old Havana.
-We walk the four squares of old Havana, Plaza De Armas, the oldest square in Havana, PLAZA SAN FRANCISCO, Plaza Vieja, Plaza De La Catedral where we will also visit the Catholic Church in Old Havana.
+We walk the four squares of old Havana, Plaza De Armas, the oldest square in Havana, PLAZA SAN FRANCISCO, Plaza Vieja, and Plaza De La Catedral where we will also visit the Catholic Church in Old Havana.

 Day 4 Mar 11th: (B,L,D)

 After breakfast we visit Finca Vigia- Home of Ernest Hemingway.
 La Finca Vigia, near Cojimar, is a quaint fisherman's village.
 You’ll be able to observe Hemingway’s personal belongings, trophies, firearms and see the room where he used to write, as well as his fishing souvenirs and the other remembrances of his life in Cuba.
-This is where Hemingway celebrated his Pulitzer prize in 1953 with his fishermen buddies and the now legendary boat skipper, Gregorio Fuentes, captain of his yacht El Pilar, and the main character of his book, ‘The Old Man and the Sea’, which was set in this area.
+This is where Hemingway celebrated his Pulitzer prize in 1953 with his fishermen buddies and the now legendary boat skipper, Gregorio Fuentes, captain of his yacht El Pilar, and the main character of his book, ‘The Old Man and the Sea which was set in this area.
 We’ll also have a chance to see El Pilar which is now conveniently located in a corner of the property.

-After lunch we will head back to Havana to visit the Stature of Jesus commissioned in 1953.
+After lunch we will head back to Havana to visit the Statue of Jesus commissioned in 1953.
 Made out of white Carrara marble weighs approximately 320 tons.
 The statue was built out of 67 blocks of marble that had been brought from Italy after personally being blessed by Pope Paul XII.
-This evening in yet another lovely paladar. (private restaurant).
-Time to visit COMPAS DANS!
-One of our most favorite and talented groups.
-This dance company puts their own stamp on modern dance using only percussion and old farm chairs.
-Dance and drum lessons after their rehearsal.
-You will all very much love this young musical exchange!

 *Our day is not over!
 After dinner- we experience some history at the CANONAZO A LA CABANA or shooting of the cannons at the second oldest fortress built by the Spaniards in the West Indies.
 This ceremony happens every evening exactly at 9:00pm.
 This is an 18th Century fortress complex, the third largest in the Americas.